charlesweir/FrameFlow/README.md

 **New Table**: creates a new table in a frame with a caption, plus a reference to it at the insertion point.
 Replace the table with what you want.
 The frame starts at the bottom of the page; again, use  **Reposition** or **Relayout Document** to move it around.

-**Replace Picture**: does the same as Word's **Change Picture** button, but keeps the same size and cropping.
+**Replace Picture**: does the same as Word's **Change Picture** button, but keeps the same size, cropping and borders.
 Select an image before use.

 **Reposition**: moves a frame around the page consistently with the LaTeX formatting rules.
 So big frames go at the top or bottom of the page; small frames in a two-column page go at the top or bottom of a column; small frames in a single-column page go to the left or right of the text.
 Clicking the button twice moves the frame to another position: top vs bottom, or left vs right.
 The operation doesn't move the frame's anchor, so the frame always stays on the same page.
 Just select a frame and try it!